 Find the Water Quality Standards at Oregon Administrative Rules 340.
 See Division 41.

-a draft list of priority standards review and revision needs.
-DEQ will use this input to decide what projects to initiate over the next 3 years..
+DEQ is developing a draft list of priority water quality standards review and revision needs.
+This summer, DEQ obtained public input to assist the agency in deciding what projects to initiate over the next 3 years.

 Water quality standards protect surface water quality for aquatic life and human health by setting criteria, designating waterbody uses and preventing a worsening of water quality.
 The Clean Water Act requires states to periodically review and revise water quality standards and hold public meetings about those proposed changes.